Nameless Rumia's Wiki

 • For this reason, 'Yotsuba Koiwai' (小岩井よつば) from Yotsuba&! became the unofficial mascot, though she kinda evolved into a separate entity called the '404 Girl' instead.

-• The former 4chan moderator “Foone”, who began as a “Requests” (/r/) and “Yaoi” (/y/) janitor,67) and contributed the code for “Rapidshares” (/rs/) and “ROBOT9000” (/r9k/)68)69) before leaving, reveals a lot of details about the company that was behind 4chan, then called “4chan, LLC”.
+• The former 4chan moderator “Foone”, who began as a “Requests” (/r/) and “Yaoi” (/y/) janitor,75) and contributed the code for “Rapidshares” (/rs/) and “ROBOT9000” (/r9k/)76)77) before leaving, reveals a lot of details about the company that was behind 4chan, then called '4chan, LLC'.

-• Since the 2015 acquisition, we've learned that the administrator “RapeApe” had been receiving a salary of >$3,000/mo in 2015, which has since risen to >$4,400/mo in 2022.71)
+• Since the 2015 acquisition, we learned that the 4chan manager “RapeApe” had been receiving a salary of >$3,000/mo in 2015, which has since risen to >$4,400/mo in 2022.79)

-• At one point, a dating service called “4meet” was planned,72) but it isn't known when these plans had came up, in relation to the addition of the “Social” (/soc/) board on January 9, 2011.
+• At one point, a dating service called “4meet” was planned,80) but it isn't known when these plans had came up, in relation to the addition of the “Social” (/soc/) board on January 9, 2011.

 • From 2012 to 2013, Poole held four Q&A (PMQ) threads on the “4chan Feedback” (/q/) board.
 These got buried under the final Q&A, despite being in the Archive era, so here's a list: